 How To Do Isometric Chin-ups

-- Grab the pull-up bar with your palms facing you and your hands about shoulder width apart.
+- Grab the pull-up bar with your palms facing you and your hands about shoulder-width apart.

-- Pull yourself up until your chin is over the bar.
-If you are unable to do a chin-up, you can still do this exercise by using a chair or step to jump.
+- If you cannot do a chin-up, you can still do this exercise by using a chair or step to jump.

 - Repeat for the desired number of reps.